 - Small-group instruction: Students are grouped based on need and are taught a series of lessons to help instill a love for reading by providing access to texts of their interest and academic need.

-We provide support for students who are struggling with reading and writing using a range of programs:
+We provide, when possible, support for students who are struggling with reading and writing using a range of programs:

 Fountas & Pinnell Leveled Literacy Intervention (LLI) provides intensive, small-group, supplementary literacy intervention for students who find reading and writing difficult.
 The goal of LLI is to lift the literacy achievement of students who are not achieving grade-level expectations in reading.
 Here are more information about LLI.